X-ray machine: History

 The discovery of X-rays came from experimenting with Crookes tubes, an early experimental electrical discharge tube invented by English physicist William Crookes around 1869–1875.
 In 1895, Wilhelm Röntgen discovered X-rays emanating from Crookes tubes and the many uses for X-rays were immediately apparent.
 One of the first X-ray photographs was made of the hand of Röntgen's wife.
 The image displayed both her wedding ring and bones.
 On January 18, 1896, an X-ray machine was formally displayed by Henry Louis Smith.
 A fully functioning unit was introduced to the public at the 1904 World's Fair by Clarence Dally.
-The technology developed quickly: In 1909 Mónico Sánchez Moreno had produced the first portable medical device and during World War I Marie Curie led the development of X-ray machines mounted in "radiological cars" to provide mobile X-ray services for military field hospitals.
+The technology developed quickly: In 1909 Mónico Sánchez Moreno had produced the first portable medical device and during World War I, Marie Curie led the development of X-ray machines mounted in "radiological cars" to provide mobile X-ray services for military field hospitals.

 In the 1940s and 1950s, X-ray machines were used in stores to help sell footwear.
 These were known as Shoe-fitting fluoroscopes.
 However, as the harmful effects of X-ray radiation were properly considered, they finally fell out of use.
 Shoe-fitting use of the device was first banned by the state of Pennsylvania in 1957.
 (They were more a clever marketing tool to attract customers, rather than a fitting aid.)
 Together with Robert J. Van de Graaff, John G. Trump developed one of the first million-volt X-ray generators.

-Overview
+By the late 1990s, the manufacturing industry for X-ray machines based on conventional film technology was becoming commoditized.

+The technology took another leap in the 2000s, as physicists at CERN developed a new way to observe particles - thy hybrid pixel detector.
+This method is more precise than film radiography, as it converts the energy of each particle into data.
+The first chip was developed in the 1990s, and in 2010s the technology was made available commercially.
+It is used in a wide variety of machines, most notably Photon-counting computed tomography.

+Description

-An X-ray imaging system consists of a generator control console where the operator selects desired techniques to obtain a quality readable image(kVp, mA and exposure time), an x-ray generator which controls the x-ray tube current, x-ray tube kilovoltage and x-ray emitting exposure time, an X-ray tube that converts the kilovoltage and mA into actual x-rays and an image detection system which can be either a film (analog technology) or a digital capture system and a PACS.
+An X-ray imaging system consists of a generator control console where the operator selects desired techniques to obtain a quality readable image (kVp, mA and exposure time), an x-ray generator which controls the x-ray tube current, x-ray tube kilovoltage and x-ray emitting exposure time, an X-ray tube that converts the kilovoltage and mA into actual x-rays and an image detection system which can be either a film (analog technology) or a digital capture system and a PACS.